foss-scribe/portfolio/content/resume.md

 `Technical Writing` · `API Documentation` · `Editing` · `Testing` · `AI and ML` · `Python` · `TypeScript` · `Markdown` · `Git` · `MySQL` · `NextJS` · `React` · `Instructional Design`

+### Co-founder and Lead Developer, Nexus Pty Lrd, Australia 2022-2023

+I was the co-founder and lead developer of Nexus3 Games, a startup company making a SaaS product to help people find and manage in-person and remote tabletop games.

+#### Key Responsibilities

+* Architected and developed the product's backend API using Python and FastAPI
+* CI/CD backend deployment to a Docker container running on a Linux VPS
+* Designed and developed the front-end (Node, VueJS, Axios) deployed on a global CDN (Netlify)
+* Developed and maintained an extensive Postman collection to test the API

+#### Skills demonstrated in this role

+`AWS` · `Python` · `FastAPI` · `Docker` · `CI/CD` · `MongoDB` · `NodeJS` · `VueJS` · `Postman`

 ### Technical Writer, Specialized Bicycle Components, 2020-2023

 Documented and published an extensive suite of API documentation using Markdown and MkDocs.